sebajf/ss2025_harm_osc/README.md

 It shows how to gradually improve a basic simulation.

 Try running `main.py` and `parallel_example.py`.
 Also, run `pytest` from the command line.

+The [presentation slides](slides.pdf) are now included in this repo.